 Shader materials allow writing a custom shader directly, for maximum flexibility.
 Examples of this are:

 - Create procedural textures.

-- Create animated materials, or materials that change with time.
+- Create animated materials, or materials that change over time.

 - Create refractive effects or other advanced effects.